Hugo4IT/wgpu_memory/README.md

 - `Truncate`: delete unused memory and resize the buffer to the smallest possible size to fit allocated items
-- `SortSizeDescending`: same as `Truncate` but also sorts allocated memory regions by their length from longest to shortest
+- `SortSizeDescending`: sorts allocated memory regions by their length from longest to shortest.
+This does not save any memory by itself, however it could make some future operations faster based on the kind of data stored in the buffer.
-- `SortSizeAscending`: same as `Truncate` but also sorts allocated memory regions by their length from shortest to longest
+- `SortSizeAscending`: sorts allocated memory regions by their length from shortest to longest.
+This does not save any memory by itself, however it could make some future operations faster based on the kind of data stored in the buffer.

 ### Example